COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Vaccine to Prevent COVID-19

 Everyone who is able to get the vaccine should get it as soon as possible.
-The more people who get vaccinated, the better we'll be able to stop the spread of the virus.
+The more people who get vaccinated, the better we'll be able to slow the spread of the virus.

 The vaccine is extra important for people who are at high risk.
 This includes people who may be exposed to COVID-19 more often because of their jobs.
 It also includes people who are at high risk for complications from COVID-19 if they catch it.
 Some examples of people at high risk include those who: